lim44104/STAY-HOME/README.md

 2. Allows user to  **know the first case of COVID-19**.
 3. Allows user to  **donate for those affected by COVID-19**.
 4. Allows user to  **know what are the symptoms of COVID-19**.
-5. Allows user to  **know the deatils of symptoms**.
+5. Allows user to  **know the details of the symptoms**.
 6. Allows user to  **know how to prevent COVID-19**.
-7. Allows user to  **know what is the importance of stay at home**.
+7. Allows user to  **know the importance to stay at home**.
-8. Allows user to  **know the statistic of all country**.
+8. Allows user to  **know the statistic of all countries**.
-9. Allows user to  **know the number of total cases, deaths and recovered**.
+9. Allows user to  **know the number of deaths, recovered, and total cases**.
-10. Allows user to  **give feedback or give suggestion** to improve the website by fill in the contact form.
+10. Allows user to  **give feedbacks or suggestions** to improve the website by filling up the contact form.
-11. Allows user to get the **social media account of WHO** such as facebook, instagram, twitter and official website by clicking the icon in footer.
+11. Allows user to get the **social media account of WHO** such as facebook, instagram, twitter and official website by clicking on the icon in footer.
 12. **Responsive Website** - The layout and photo will resize and change according to the users' screen size.
 13. **Collapsible Hamburger Mobile Menu**.
 14. **Validate Contact Form**